rickhagwal/Sentiment_Analysis/README.md

 #### Technologies and Libraries used:
 HuggingFace(It's a company that has developed Transformers, whose methods can be used within PyTorch, TensoFlow 2.0), PyTorch
 BERT
+Pandas
+NumPy

 #### Model Training:
 Loaded in pre-trained BERT model, encode(To Convert text into numerical data) it with custom Output layer.

 #### Performance Metrics used:

-Used F-1 score metrics, since their is severe class imbalance in dataset.
+Used F-1 score metrics, since their is severe class imbalance in the dataset.
 For that, we used stratified approach while splitting dataset into train and validation.

 ![alt text](https://github.com/rickhagwal/Covid19_Image_classification/blob/master/images/final_res.PNG)